- 06 Jan 2023

 - 5 Minutes to read

-Flows are created within the Decisions Studio in the Flow Designer.
-This Designer displays a workspace for visual configuration of steps that receive, manipulate, and move data.
+The Flow Designer displays a workspace for visual configuration of Steps that receive, manipulate, and move data.
+Each Flow has a green Start step and at least one red End step.
 During design time, sample data and unit tests can be configured to assist while debugging the Flow to ensure it works as intended.

 Flow Designer Features

 To access the Flow Designer, Create a Flow in a Designer Project.
-This Designer has many features to Create, Configure, Debug, Integrate Flows, and easily apply Best Practices to ensure the logic is built for peak performance and reusability.
+This Designer has many features to Create, Configure, Debug, and Integrate Flows and easily apply Best Practices to ensure the logic is built for peak performance and reusability.

 - Side Panel